 Data comes from Google Community Mobility Reports.
 This data is collected at the county level.
 Data is recorded as a percentage change relative to a baseline, which is the median value for a given day of the week during the period from January 3rd to February 6th.
 These changes are separated by the category of the location.

-Data on this site comes from research led by David Abrams, with assistance from Priyanka Goonetilleke and Elizabeth Holmdahl.
+Data on this site comes from research led by David Abrams, with assistance from Priyanka Goonetilleke, Elizabeth Holmdahl and Bridget Brody.
 Please cite this URL when using figures or data.
-Site designed and built by Kathy Qian.
+Site designed and built by Kathy Qian and David Feng.